KarolinHem/TESTING/ejbca-ce-docker-hub.md

 EJBCA Community Edition is an LGPL-licensed open-source subset of EJBCA Enterprise, certified by the Open Source Initiative, and designed for learning, testing, and prototyping certificate and PKI workflows.

-EJBCA CE is not recommended for production use, as production deployments typically require security certifications, high assurance features, SLAs, support, and operational assurances available in EJBCA Enterprise Edition.
+EJBCA CE is not intended for production use, as production deployments typically require security certifications, high assurance features, SLAs, support, and operational assurances available in EJBCA Enterprise.

 *  **[EJBCA Enterprise](https://www.keyfactor.com/products/ejbca-enterprise/)** (EJBCA EE)